Members of CERC | Christ Evangelical Reformed Church (CERC)

 I really see biblical love practiced in this church.
 I'm not here just to consume more content, or church hop like I did in the United States.
 I'm staying because this church defends the gospel wholeheartedly.

-Christine Yeo
+Christine Wong

 I grew up in a Christian family and attended Sunday School regularly, but throughout my teenage years, I was a comfortable Christian who took the gospel lightly.
-My life changed after I joined the MAHSA Christian Fellowship in 2018 and began attending CERC regularly.
+My life changed after I joined my uni Christian Fellowship in 2018 and began attending CERC regularly.
 There, I realized that Christianity is not just about intellectual knowledge or religion, but about understanding what it means to be truly worshipping God.

 Tan Wei Wen